Edita-L/Project1EL/README.md

 ## Structure of website:
  ### Header and Footer:
  * consistent trhoughout Home, About Us, On the Menu and Contact pages
- * Navigation bars and Shop's Logos in the left of the Header to allow quick access to each page without having to click Back button
+ * Navigation bars and Shop's Logo in the left of the Header to allow quick access to each page without having to click Back button

  * Footer Bar running though each page, giving Opening times, Location of the Ahop as well as links to social media accounts